Code-Institute-Submissions/MoMo-says-project2/README.md

 - NaN in Highest highscore (Had to clear cache)
     When coding localStorage for the highest high score in the return was always NaN.
 To remove the NaN value the local storage cache had to be cleared manually for the actual local set high score to be shown in the webpage.

+### Known issues
+- Contious counting in the console log of "Momo: undefined" on javascript line 111.
+The game is still playable despite this know issue, therefor the issue will not be fixed before the project will be submitted for assessment.

 ## Deployment